open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 cumulative state prior to a gap in observations.

-The presence or absence of a point with `TimeUnixNano` equal to the `StartTimeUnixNano` indicates how to count rate contribution frmo the first point in a sequence.
-If the first point in an unknown start-time reset sequence is lost, the consumer of this data is might overcount the rate contribution of the second point, as it then appears like a "true" reset.
+The presence or absence of a point with `TimeUnixNano` equal to the `StartTimeUnixNano` indicates how to count rate contribution from the first point in a sequence.
+If the first point in an unknown start-time reset sequence is lost, the consumer of this data might overcount the rate contribution of the second point, as it then appears like a "true" reset.